History of the Later Roman Empire: Survival and reconquest

 The early-6th-century historian Marcellinus Comes states that the "Western Empire of the Roman people perished" with the deposition of Romulus Augustulus.
 Odoacer's appointment as patricius by Zeno legitimized his position as the actual ruler of Italy, but he mainly styled himself rex ("king") in official documents.
 He recognized Julius Nepos and Zeno as emperors and minted coins in their name.
-The Visigothic king Euric captured Arles and Marseilles in Gaul.
+The Visigothic king Euric captured Arles and Marseille in Gaul.
 After Zeno confirmed his conquest, Euric began the systematic conquest of the Iberian Peninsula.
 In 480 Julius Nepos was assassinated and Odoacer seized Dalmatia.
 Syagrius died fighting the Franks at Soissons and their king Clovis I conquered the last Roman enclave in Gaul in 486.
 Zeno had been unable to stabilise his rule in the east.
 Unpaid Ostrogothic troops launched pillaging raids against the Balkan provinces and Theodoric Strabo nearly captured Constantinople before died in a riding accident in 481.
 Zeno's claim to rule was challenged by his brother-in-law Marcianus in 479, and by the Isaurian general Leontius in 484, but he overcame them with the support of hastily mustered troops.
 To eliminate Ostrogothic threat from the Balkans, he offered Odoacer's realm to the Ostrogothic king Theodoric the Amal, who completed the conquest of Dalmatia and Italy between 488 and 493.
 He had Odoacer executed.

 As Zeno outlived his two sons, his death caused a succession crisis in April 491.
 His brother Longinus could claim the throne, but the high-ranking officials despised him.
 On their intervention the widowed Ariadne chose an elderly court official, Anastasius I Dicorus, as her second husband and the new emperor.
 He exiled Longinus to Egypt, and his troops crushed a revolt by Longinus' supporters in Isauria.
 Popular riots and street-fighting between the fans of two racing teams, the Greens and the Blues, caused much destruction in Constantinople.
 The Lower Danube remained barely defended, enabling Hunnic, Bulgar and Slavic groups to make frequent pillaging raids against the Balkan provinces.
 In the east, Arabs raided Syria and Palestine, and the Sassanian king Kavad I demanded a tribute from Anastasius in 502.
 Anastasius refused, but after years of mutual invasions, promised to pay a symbolic yearly tribute of 36,900 nomismata.
 He died on 8 July 518.
 Two days later, the Senate elected the Latin-speaking commander of the palace guard Justin I emperor.
 He summoned his relatives to the imperial court and appointed Illyrians to high offices.
-In Italy, Theoderic discovered that Roman senators entered into correspendence about the restoration of Roman rule and had them arrested for treason in 523.
+In Italy, Theoderic discovered that Roman senators entered into correspondence about the restoration of Roman rule and had them arrested for treason in 523.
 His magister officiorum, or master of offices, Boethius were among the suspects, and Theoderic had him executed.
 The Christian kings of the Caucasian Lazica and Iberia sought Justin's protection against the Sassanians.
 In retaliation, Kavad I resumed the war against the Romans.